dzhydyk/python_patterns/Factories/readme.md

 # Factories

+## Definition

+> A component responsible solely for the wholesale creation of objects

 ## The motivation
 * Logic of the initializer is not descriptive
 * You can not overload with the same sets of args with different names